prathameshks/prathameshks.github.io/_projects/voice-assistance.md

 short_description: The purpose of this project is to create a simple voice assistance tool that can perform basic tasks and provide information to the user.
 This could include tasks such as setting alarms, checking the weather, or answering simple questions.<br> It was a lot of fun creating and using my own voice assistant.
 project_level: Beginner
 self_rating: 4
-location: JNV Tuljapur & MESWCOE pune
+location: JNV Tuljapur & MES Wadia College of Engineering, Pune pune
 github_repo_available: true
 github_repo: https://github.com/prathameshks/Voice-Assistant
 is_completed: true